Stephen Hawking was one of the world's most famous physicists, but he was also a loving dad, with three children born between 1967 and 1979.

 "I’ve never known my dad as an able-bodied person," he said.
 "So to actually see him as a young man — that was one of the really lovely things about the film for me."

-You can watch the BBC documentary, which aired last night, in its entirety in the video below.
+You can watch the BBC documentary in its entirety in the video below.